Kernel-estimated Nonparametric Overlap-Based Syncytial Clustering: Performance Evaluations

 We illustrate our methodology on a subset~\citep{wagstaff04} of the Sloan Digital Sky Survey (SDSS) dataset that measures five features (brightness, in psfCounts, size in petroRads, texture, and two measures of shape ($M\_e1$ and $M\_e2$ that we refer to as Shape1 and Shape2 in our analysis) on 1220 galaxies and 287 stars.
 Thus the true $C=2$ and $n=1507$.
 The dataset has some missing values for the shape measures of 42 galaxies.

-The $k_m$-means algorithm with the modified jump statistic of~\citet{lithioandmaitra18} found $K_0 = 46$ homogeneous spherically-dispersed groups.
-The initial overlap calculations of Step~\ref{ol.phase} of our algorithm yielded $\hat{\ddot\omega} = 0.0297$ and $\hat{\check\omega} =0.381$.
-The merging phase was triggered and terminated with $\hat C = 4$ groups.
+The $k_m$-means algorithm with the modified jump statistic of~\citet{lithioandmaitra18} finds $K_0 = 46$ homogeneous spherically-dispersed groups.
+The initial overlap calculations of Step~\ref{ol.phase} of our algorithm yield $\genhatomega = 0.0297$ and $\hat{\check\omega} =0.381$.
+The merging phase is triggered, and terminates with $\hat C = 4$ groups.

-Figure \ref{fig:sdss.radviz} provides a three-dimensional radial visualization~\citep{daietal19} of the clustering results and a confusion matrix of the obtained grouping vis-a-vis the true classification.
-We see that KNOB-SynC grouped all the 287 stars together, but also included 2 galaxies.
-The remaining galaxies were all partitioned into groups of 1159, 56 and 3 observations.
+Figure \ref{fig:sdss.radviz} provides a 3D radial visualization~\citep{daietal19} of the clustering results and a confusion matrix of the obtained grouping vis-a-vis the true classification.
+We see that KNOB-SynC groups all the 287 stars together, but also includes 2 galaxies.
+The remaining galaxies are all partitioned into groups of 1159, 56 and 3 observations.
 The large galaxy group and the group with stars are all well-separated from the ones in the smaller galaxy groups.
-The second largest KNOB-SynC galaxy group appears to have larger sizes while the three galaxies in the last group have larger Shape1 and brightness.
+The second-largest KNOB-SynC galaxy group has larger-sized galaxies while the three galaxies in the last group have larger Shape1 and brightness.
 This illustration demonstrates KNOB-SynC's ability to identify general-shaped clusters even in the presence of incomplete records.
-We note that some of the competing methods such as K-mH or EAC may be modified to incorporate $k_m$-means results but such modifications to both the methodology and software is outside the scope of this work.
+We note that some of the competing methods such as K-mH or EAC may be modified to incorporate $k_m$-means results but such modifications to both the methodology and software is outside the scope of this paper.

 Our experimental evaluations comprehensively demonstrate that our KNOB-SynC algorithm works very well in finding general-shaped clusters.
-Indeed, our methodology can also incorporate scenarios that allow for scatter in the dataset or that have incomplete records.
+Indeed, our methodology can also incorporate scenarios that allow for scatter or incomplete records in the dataset.